Acoustical applications of fabrics

 One more note on fabric placement.
 The motion of air molecules (particle velocity) approaches zero at room boundaries.
 So, fabric placed directly against a hard wall is less effective as a sound absorber than a curtain hung an inch or two in front of the wall.
 The air trapped behind a porous fabric helps increase low-frequency absorption, while the separation from the wall maximizes viscous and thermal interaction between air molecules and the pores of the absorber.
 It’s not unusual for a curtain in a theatre to be sewn in box pleats or ripplefold at 100% fullness and hang twelve to eighteen inches from a wall.

-Next month, in our last installment, we’ll review and compare test data for some of our favorite acoustic fabrics in the Rose Brand product line, and suggest ways of incorporating them in acoustical designs in ways that are predictable.
+In our Part 3 installment, we’ll review and compare test data for some of our favorite acoustic fabrics in the Rose Brand product line, and suggest ways of incorporating them in acoustical designs in ways that are predictable.

 Fabrics with Acoustic Absorption Data Available from Rose Brand